-Instead of breaking up the 120 channels into blocks for scanning, the TFM-30 software has 5 scan lists.
+Instead of breaking up the 120 channels into blocks for scanning, the TFM-403 (with H7 and above software) has 5 scan lists.
 Any of the 120 channels can be assigned to any one of more of these 5 scan lists.
 This means the channels do not have to be repeated for them to be in more than one block and that you are not limited to the number of channels that you can scan at once, since all 120 channels can be put into any scan list.